nomeata/tasty-expected-failure/README.md

 With the function `expectFail` in the provided module `ExpectedFailure`, you can mark that you expect test cases to fail, and not to pass.

-.
-This can for example be used for test-driven development: Create the tests, mark them with `expectFail`, and you can still push to the main branch, without your coninuous integration branch failing.
+This can for example be used for test-driven development: Create the tests, mark them with `expectFail`, and you can still push to the main branch, without your continuous integration branch failing.
-.

 Once someone implements the feature or fixes the bug (maybe unknowingly), the test suite will tell him so, due to the now unexpectedly passing test, and he can remove the `expectFail` marker.
-.

 The module also provides `ignoreTest` to avoid running a test.
 Both funtions are implemented via the more general `warpTest`, which is also provided.